A Brief Essay on Wyatt Prunty and

 The blood holds to its systole and

-and something more, / The potent changing earth of us."
+more, / The potent changing earth of us."

 Prunty's longer narrative poems are especially impressive.
 In "The Depression, the War, and Gypsy Rose Lee"